Have questions about Medicare?

 - Clinical research studies

 Note: While many preventative services will be 100 percent covered, others may be billed on an 80/20 coinsurance basis (i.e., after you meet your deductible, Medicare Part B pays for 80 percent of your care, and you pay for 20 percent).

 Medicare Part C (Medicare Advantage)

-Medicare Advantage plans, also known as “Medicare Part C,” offer all the same benefits as Medicare Parts A and B (“Original” Medicare) above, but with additional insurance for services not covered under Original Medicare.
+Medicare Advantage plans, also known as “Medicare Part C,” offer all the same benefits as Medicare Parts A and B (“Original” Medicare) above, but many offer additional insurance for services not covered under Original Medicare.